 Central Eastside is most famed for framing Portland’s famous coffee culture.
 On its busy streets, a multitude of laid-back coffee shops and cafés.
 Indulging in a gourmet coffee, just the way you like it, is never difficult in the Central Eastside.

 Like in Pearl District, the area’s industrial buildings have found new uses.
 Many now house trendy boutique shops, art galleries, restaurants, and bistros.
 Central Eastside teems with nightlife options, including brewpubs, bars, and clubs.
-For a wild night out in Stumptown, the district is your best bet.
+For a wild night out in Stumptown, this district is a solid bet.

 Nearby areas in Southeast Portland, like Hawthorne, are particularly popular among hipsters.
 Wandering around, you’ll slip into trendy vintage stores, bookstores, and craft breweries.

 Central Eastside is also a great alternative for budget travelers.
-Accommodation prices in the neighborhood are more budget-friendly than in areas west of the Williamette River.
+Accommodation prices in the neighborhood are more budget-friendly than in areas west of the Willamette River.

 Eastside Lodge